Palm Beach County (East Central)--Greater Boynton Beach City (North) PUMA, FL

 43.8k people

-As of 2023, 25.8% of Palm Beach County (East Central)--Greater Boynton Beach City (North) PUMA, FL residents (44k people) were born outside of the United States, which is higher than the national average of 13.8%.
+As of 2023, 25.8% of Palm Beach County (East Central)--Greater Boynton Beach City (North) PUMA, FL residents (44k people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Palm Beach County (East Central)--Greater Boynton Beach City (North) PUMA, FL was 25.5%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Palm Beach County (East Central)--Greater Boynton Beach City (North) PUMA, FL compared to that of it's neighboring and parent geographies.